2024-2025 SCHOOL YEAR INTEREST

 Many homeschool and alternatively educated families struggle to stay independent in their education programs because homeschooling itself isn’t meeting the growing needs of their teenage students.
 Many of these families love homeschooling, they want it to work, but they don’t have sufficient access to content that is-

 Reliably available year over year

 A la carte

 This lack of access puts homeschooling families in a difficult position.
-On the one hand they can piece together whatever options exist in their area, i.e. if their local co-op has a great math program, then great.
+On the one hand, they can piece together whatever options exist in their area, i.e. if their local co-op has a great math program, then great.
 If not, then things get tough.
-On the other hand, if they enroll their students in a school or program that has more comprehensive offerings that program will also likely limit flexibility.
+On the other hand, if they enroll their students in a school or program that has more comprehensive offerings, that program will also likely limit flexibility.

-The vision of the Independent Education Program will be to fill that gap by providing consistent, high quality, academic content that gives parents more a la carte options to build out their secondary level homeschool curriculum.
+The vision of the Independent Education Program is to fill that gap by providing consistent, high quality, academic content that gives parents more a la carte options to build out their secondary level homeschool curriculum.
 We also want to strengthen co-ops or homeschool friendly schools by creating high quality content that can add valuable offerings in their class schedules.

-COURSES OFFERED BY THE IEP
+COURSES OFFERED BY THE IEProgram

 SPEECH AND DEBATE